-WHERE AM I NOW?
+WHERE ARE WE NOW?

 To know where you are you must answer a series of sub-questions.
 What has happened in our inclusion work up to now?
 What has gone well, what has not, and why?
-What are the most important challenges we are facing in the NA right this moment?
+What do the young people say about us and how do they see us?
+What are the most important challenges we are facing in the organisation right this moment?